 There are a broad range of services provided to you as a resident of the Caring Centre, these include, however not limited to:

-- A RN (registered nurse) is onsite 7 days a week during the hours of 7am – 4.30pm.
+- RN (registered nurse) are onsite 7 days a week 24 hours a day.

 - Podiatrist visits every 6 - 8 weeks.

 - Hairdressing Salon and the local hairdresser visits weekly.